 5. Develop a GSRN ‘facility’ to display network/station monitoring, measurement time-series and allow access to data.

-6. Develop data quality assessment methods and software that can be made available to members.
+6. Develop data quality assessment methods and open-source software [Australia] or documentation of data acquisition and processing methods [Australia] that can be made available to members.

 7. Provide training courses, as required.